-Warm Up with Comfort Food
+Warm Up With Comfort Food

 Prague's traditional cuisine makes perfect sense for cold-weather comfort.
 Roasted and smoked meats, sausages, hearty soups and stews, dumplings and rustic breads—generous calories keep the internal fires stoked during a cold, damp Czech winter.
 Just be sure to do plenty of walking between dining locations.
-The Michelin Guide 2017 awarded a Bib Gourmand to ESKA for "simple yet skillful" cooking at a budget price.
+In 2017, the Michelin Guide awarded a Bib Gourmand to ESKA for "simple yet skillful" cooking at a budget price.
 A local chain of five restaurants, Lokal has built its reputation on classic Czech cooking in a pub atmosphere.

 14 of 15